How to Optimize Your Workflow with the Right Tools

 - Are there repetitive tasks that could be automated?

-- Are communication breakdowns slowing down progress?
+- Are communication breakdowns slowing down your team?

 Step 2: Choose the Right Tools for Your Needs